 Approval Process.
 The Graduate School has made these suggestions based on reasonable actions, but requests for all leaves of absence are handled at the local level.
-When in need of a leave of absence, the funded graduate student would make a request in writing (e-mail) as promptly as possible to his/her immediate academic and/or administrative supervisor.
+When in need of a leave of absence, the funded graduate student would make a request in writing (via e-mail) as promptly as possible to his/her immediate academic and/or administrative supervisor.
+A completed GA request for leave form should be attached to the student’s e-mail.
 In the case of short-term absences (less than 2 weeks) such as sick or professional development leaves, it is suggested at least the advisor make the decision.
 In the case of leaves of absence of longer duration, the administrative supervisor should consult with the student’s advisor and chair of the Graduate Studies Committee in the student’s program of study.
 The appointing unit may designate additional individuals who must approve requests for leaves of absence.
 In some cases it may be necessary for the supervisor and/or student to consult with other entities (such as a funding agency, the Office of International Education, etc.).
 For students on a Graduate School fellowship appointment, the student’s program of study must notify the Office of Fellowship Services of the student’s leave of absence.

 Denial.
 A request for a leave of absence without requiring makeup time may be denied by the advisor, graduate committee, supervisor of the unit, or IAMVS due to an inappropriate or unreasonable request, including inadequate documentation; repeated requests for leaves of absence; documented unsatisfactory performance; and/or incompatibility with funding agency or other institutional guidelines (such as requirements applying to international students).